 Zumbro’s Adult Forum stimulates the mind, engages the heart, and challenges people to grow in their understanding of important topics in our lives and the life of faith.

-ZED Talks are recorded each week and can be found on our YouTube Channel
+More ZED Talks can be found on our YouTube Channel

 MARCH 8 |Coronavirus: Facts vs. Myths; Concern vs. Panic | Presenters: Terin Sytsma, MD, Jason Post, MD, Consultants in Community Internal Medicine, Mayo Clinic and Pastor Vern Christopherson